vin0dkhichar/PMT-Docs/README.md

-# Proxy Means Test
+# G2P: Proxy Means Test

-Proxy Means Test (PMT) is a method widely used by governments and international organizations to estimate income or consumption levels of households, particularly those in low and middle-income countries.
-PMT is a valuable tool for effectively targeting social programs and subsidies, ensuring that limited resources are allocated to those who need them the most.
-PMT is based on the principle that certain household characteristics, known as proxies, correlate with income and standard of living.
-These proxies may include household composition, housing quality, asset ownership, access to basic services, and other observable characteristics.

-## Why do we need PMT?

-The need for a Proxy Means Test (PMT) arises from the challenges of accurately identifying and targeting poor households for social welfare programs.
-Traditional means tests, which rely on reported income, often suffer from inaccuracies due to misreporting or informal employment.
-PMT addresses these challenges using observable household characteristics, such as assets, education level, housing conditions, and family size, to estimate a household's economic status.
+## g2p_proxy_means_test

+`g2p_proxy_means_test` is a module used within the OpenG2P to effectively identify and manage social welfare beneficiaries.
+By employing proxy means testing, it utilizes observable individual and household characteristics—such as assets, education, and living conditions—to estimate economic status, circumventing the limitations of self-reported income.
+This approach enhances the precision of targeting by ensuring that benefits are directed to those who truly need them while minimizing errors of inclusion and exclusion.
+With its robust design, `g2p_proxy_means_test` integrates seamlessly into systems, improving the overall efficiency of social protection programs.

 ## Feature and functionality